riek-lt/hereford/README.md

 Afterwards, if this isn't the first start of the program, it checks if you got a marathon going on, and prompts you if you want to resume that session.
 Otherwise, it asks if you want to start from the beginning.
 ![](docs/programexample.png)

+## Horaro instructions
+Currently, for the columns, this program will only work if you name the columns "Game", "Category", "Console" and "Runners".
+Order doesn't matter, just the string needs to be precise (and case-sensitive).
+Doesn't work with URLs (yet).

 ## Main loop
 In the main program, it will wait for your input before it does anything.
 |  Input | Function  |